 Introduction to AWS CloudHSM

-AWS CloudHSM (Hardware Security Module) is a cloud-based hardware security module that allows users to generate and manage encryption keys for their applications and data in a secure and compliant manner31.
+AWS Cloud Hardware Security Module (HSM) is a cloud-based hardware security module that allows users to generate and manage encryption keys for their applications and data in a secure and compliant manner31.
 CloudHSM provides a dedicated hardware security module that can be used to protect sensitive data using encryption keys.
 It offers a FIPS 140-2 Level 3 validated device that helps you meet various industry standards and compliance requirements31 32.

 Key features and benefits

+Let us discuss the key features and benefits of AWS CloudHSM:

 High-level security: AWS CloudHSM provides physical protection of cryptographic keys, making it highly secure for applications that require robust encryption31.